Title: #Human #infection with #avian #influenza A(#H7N9) virus – #China.

 Most human cases are exposed to avian influenza A(H7N9) virus through contact with infected poultry or contaminated environments, including live poultry markets.

-Since the virus continues to be detected in animals and environments, further human cases can be expected.
+Since the virus continues to be detected in animals and environments, and live poultry vending continues, further human cases can be expected.

-Although small clusters of human cases with avian influenza A(H7N9) virus have been reported including those involving healthcare workers, current epidemiological and virological evidence suggests that this virus has not acquired the ability of sustained transmission among humans.
-Therefore further community level spread is considered unlikely.
+Although small clusters of cases of human infection with avian influenza A(H7N9) virus have been reported including those involving patients in the same ward, current epidemiological and virological evidence suggests that this virus has not acquired the ability of sustained transmission among humans.
+Therefore the likelihood of further community level spread is considered low.

 WHO does not advise special screening at points of entry with regard to this event, nor does it currently recommend any travel or trade restrictions.
 As always, a diagnosis of infection with an avian influenza virus should be considered in individuals who develop severe acute respiratory symptoms while travelling in or soon after returning from an area where avian influenza is a concern.